lake-lab/lake-lab.github.io/publications.md

 ---

 ##### 2020

+- <a href="https://cims.nyu.edu/~brenden/papers/2003.08978.pdf">Feinman, R. and Lake, B. M. (2020).
+Generating new concepts with hybrid neuro-symbolic models.</a> In <em>Proceedings of the 42nd Annual Conference of the Cognitive Science Society.</em>.

+- <a href="https://cims.nyu.edu/~brenden/papers/2002.06703.pdf">Davidson, G. and Lake, B. M. (2020).
+Investigating simple object representations in model-free deep reinforcement learning.</a> In <em>Proceedings of the 42nd Annual Conference of the Cognitive Science Society.</em>.

 - <a href="https://cims.nyu.edu/~brenden/papers/LewisEtAl2020.pdf">Lewis, M., Cristiano, V., Lake, B. M., Kwan, T., Frank, M. C. (2020).
 The role of developmental change and linguistic experience in the mutual exclusivity effect.</a> <em>Cognition</em>, 198.